Your Ultimate NYC To Do List

 I haven’t done this one yet but I’m dying to.

-Specifically, I’d love to see a taping of Jimmy Fallon.
+Specifically, I’d love to see a taping of the Jimmy Fallon show.
 I will report back once I’ve done so because it’s high on my list for next time!

 19. Eat at a New York Deli